VideoEngager/videoengager.github.io/examples/messaging/README.md

 ## Issues & Contributions

 Found a bug or have a suggestion?
-Please [open an issue](https://github.com/VideoEngager/videoengager.github.io/issues) (replace with your actual demo repository issue URL if different).
+Please [open an issue](https://github.com/VideoEngager/videoengager.github.io/issues).

 Pull requests are welcome\!
 For major changes, please open an issue first to discuss what you would like to change.
 Please ensure to update tests as appropriate and follow existing code style.